Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

     └── Datasets
         ├── Get_Preprocessed_Data.py      // Resample the audio data and generate segments for the dataset.
         └── DeepShipSegments.py           // Create a custom dataset for DeepShip.
-        └── Get_Audio_Features.py         // Extract and transform different features from the audio files.
     └── Utils
         ├── Class_information.py          // Class names for dataset for the results script.
         ├── Compute_FDR.py                // Compute Fisher’s discriminant ratio.